patw/avs-docs-mcp/README.md

 ## Future Improvements

-- Implement hybrid search combining vector and text search using `$rankFusion`
+- Implement hybrid search combining vector and text search using `$rankFusion` (when MongoDB 8.1 is GA on Atlas)
-- Add Parent Document Retrieval to return full documents containing relevant chunks
-- Support additional file formats (PDF, Word, etc.)
+- Support additional file formats (PDF, Word, etc.) with Docling
-- Add authentication and rate limiting to the MCP server
-- Implement caching for frequent queries
-- Add monitoring and logging

 ## Contributing